 Focused on family engagement, the Black Parent Initiative works to assist families in gaining financial, educational, and spiritual success.
 The aim of BPI is to assist low and middle-income families in support of Black youth in the community.
 Through programs such as parent coaching, training, and education, BPI helps families remain together and work through challenges they are facing, assisting them in building a stable home life.

 Photographer, filmmaker, digital content producer, strategic thinker, and tenacious problem solver Sika Stanton’s portfolio speaks for itself.
-Past projects include work for CLIF Bar, Bank of America, Honda, Yahoo, Basic Rights Oregon, and (oh hey!)
+Past projects include work for Nike, CLIF Bar, Bank of America, Honda, Yahoo, Basic Rights Oregon, and (oh hey!)
 Portland Monthly Magazine.

 London native and textile artist Tricia Langman works out of her Northwest Portland studio designing beautiful textiles with the Batik technique, which hails from Indonesia.
 Langman’s work, inspired by African prints and patterns, is used in pieces from companies including Ralph Lauren, Pendleton, Gap, and more.
 In addition to her work in design, she serves as an instructor at the Portland Fashion Institute and cofounded the international textile print design studio Spoogi.